dileepdamodaran/helloworld/README.md

 1. Encapsulation
     - Encapsulation is a mechanicsm referring to wrapping data (variables) and code acting on the data (methods) together as a single unit.
+2. Inheritance and Composition
+    - Inheritance is a mechanism allowing one type to acquire another,  or inherit fields and methods from another